shieldgenerator7/DnD-Stories/FaerunDiverge/Faerun Diverge.md

 Miko spoke each word with a command of the arcane higher than she had ever done before.
 Shrapnel burst out of her body and hung in the air.
 Poison flowed against gravity into the air.
 The flakes of burnt skin and flesh chipped off, revealing fresh healthy skin below.
 The flesh inside the gash writhed and expanded, filling the gap.
 The skin and muscle knitted itself around the lesion, sealing it completely.

-Cloverbraid’s stomache suddenly expanded.
+Cloverbraid’s stomach suddenly expanded.
 She gasped.
 She was breathing again!

 Larkwren hugged her neck!
 “Clover!
 You’re alive!
 Thank Larkwren you’re alive!”